gfeiden/MagneticFieldEvolutionVR/prop/outline.md

   - [Confirmed] Star formation group at UT Austin (Kraus, Rizzuto).
 Fundamental properties of young stars using B- through M-type EBs in young associations with Kepler/K2.
 Magnetic fields of young stars with IGRINS.
   - [Confirmed] CALYPSO: Calibration of Low-mass Young stars and their Planetary Systems with Observations (Mann [UT Austin], Gaidos [Hawaii], Ansdell [Hawaii]).
 Fundamental properties of bona fidé members of nearby young moving groups using "spectro-bolometric techniques."
   - [Option] MDI/ZDI research group at ESO (Hussain, Lavail).
 Magnetic field topologies for young T-Tauri stars that can be compared against predictions from models in P1 with age information from P3.
-  - [Option] MDI/ZDI research group at Uppsala (Kochukhov, Silvester, Rosén).
-Magnetic field topologies for young solar analogs and intermediate mass stars in young stellar associations.
+  - [Option] MDI/ZDI research group at Uppsala (Kochukhov, Rosén).
+Magnetic field topologies for young solar analogs in young stellar associations.
   - [Confirmed] Open Cluster collaboration (Silvester, Landstreet).
 Magnetic field topologies for intermediate mass stars in several young stellar associations.
   - [Option] Disk group at Stockholm (Janson)?
 Provide models to compute ages of directly imaged extrasolar planets and systems with circumstellar disks.